Deadlight (video game): Plot

 The game takes place in Seattle, beginning on July 4, 1986, one-hundred-and-forty-five days since "Patient Zero".
 Society has been nearly decimated by the outbreak of a virus that reanimates the dead, turning them into what the survivors refer to as "Shadows".
-Randall Wayne, a park ranger from Hope, British Columbia in Canada, has been separated from his wife Shannon and daughter Lydia for some time, and came to Seattle because of reports of the last remaining "Safe Point" in the Pacific Northwest.
+Randall Wayne, a park ranger from Hope, British Columbia in Canada, has been separated from his wife Shannon and daughter Lydia for some time, and traveled to Seattle because of reports of the last remaining "Safe Point" in the Pacific Northwest.
 Convinced that his family is at the Safe Point, he is accompanied by fellow park ranger, Ben Parker.
 After arriving in the city, they joined with a group of four other people; a police officer named Sam Powell, and twin sisters, Stella and Karla Patterson, and an unnamed university professor who is killed by the shadows prior to the game's events.

-As the game begins, Wayne has just shot Karla in the head, as she had been bitten and was about to turn into a Shadow.
+As the game begins, Wayne has just shot Karla in the head, since she had been bitten and was about to turn into a Shadow.
 As Ben, Sam and Stella return to the warehouse in which they are sheltering, the building is attacked by Shadows, drawn by the gunfire.
 The trio flee through a skylight, but the ladder breaks before Wayne can follow, and he tells them to head to the Safe Point, where he will meet them.

 Wayne leaves the warehouse and sets out across the city.
-He soon learns of a violent militia group calling itself the "New Law", who kill anyone who will not join them.
-After finding Sam's van crashed, Wayne finds Sam in a nearby shop, seriously wounded, and bleeding to death.
+He soon learns of a violent militia group known as the "New Law", that kills anyone unwilling to join them.
+After finding Sam's van crashed, Wayne locates him in a nearby shop, seriously wounded, and bleeding to death.
 The van was ambushed by the New Law, who took Ben and Stella with them, leaving Sam for dead.
 He tells Wayne the Safe Point is actually a trap set up by the New Law, hoping to lure in survivors, so they can kill them and take any supplies they may have.
 After Sam dies, Wayne sets out, determined to rescue his family and friends from the New Law.